Last Updated on March 10, 2021 by Julia Wilson

 - Place some grated cheese on top of his food.

-- Place food bowls in a position which is easy for your cat to access.
+- Place food bowls in a position that is easy for your cat to access.
 A cat who is in pain, for example, may find it difficult to bend over to eat.

 - Make sure the food bowls are clean.